Preparing Your Website for Traffic Spikes: The Do’s and Don’ts

-The majority of users will abandon a site if it fails to load within 8 seconds.
+According to Digital, 53% of online shoppers expect e-commerce pages to load in 3 seconds or less.
 And even for those who wait, if their experience is laggy and frustrating, it may reflect poorly on your business.
 Preparing for these types of traffic spikes in advance is key if your reputation is to survive them.

 There are a few things you should do – and a few things you should not do.